 Unfortunately, Heo Jun accidentally sets the book of magic on fire, and he stays in the mountains with Seori to try to help heal the sick in a mountain village.
 As Heo Jun’s passion for medicine grows, he decides to become a doctor.

 As he sees Seori fight against her destiny, his affinity for her grows, and he too begins to believe that he can change his destiny.
 (Source: JTBC)

-47. The Night Watchman’s Journal
+45. The Night Watchman’s Journal

 Prince Lee Rin (Jung Il Woo), like his father before him, discovers that he has the ability to see ghosts and other supernatural beings.
 (Source: IMDb)

-48. Moonlight Drawn By Clouds
+46. Moonlight Drawn By Clouds

 The series is also known as Love in the Moonlight.
 Hong Ra On disguises herself as a man and counsels men on dating.
 Due to a love letter she wrote for a client, she meets Crown Prince Hyo Myeong.

 The Crown Prince becomes interested in Ra On.
 His eunuchs become aware of this and attempt to get Ra On to become one of them.
 (Source: MyDramaList)

-49. King Geunchogo (2010)
+47. King Geunchogo

 The story of King Geunchogo, warrior king of Baekje.
 Under his reign, the kingdom experienced its glory days, with military conquests that saw him controlling most of the Korean peninsula and a subsequent enhancement of political power that reached its greatest height in Baekje’s history.
 (Source: DramaWiki)